soof-golan/dockerizing-python/step-3-basic-improvements/README.md

 ## Changes from previous step

 * We pinned the poetry version to the latest stable version (as of time of writing: 1.7.0).
-* We split up the installation of the project dependencies and the installation of the project itself.
+* We split up the installation of external dependencies and the installation of the project itself to separate steps.

 ### No new files ✨

 ### Things that got better

 * We're now protected from poetry being updated to a version that breaks our project.
-* Splitting the dependency installation utilizes Docker's _layer_ caching mechanism. (our builds are now faster)
+* Splitting the dependency installation to 2 steps utilizes Docker's _layer_ caching mechanism. (our builds are now faster)

 ### Things that got worse